mel-ias/PWDatConverter/README.md

 2. **Build:**

-   Open a terminal in the project directory and run:
+   Open a terminal in the project directory and run (on Windows!):

    ```
-   make
+   mingw32-make
    ```

    This will produce the executable `PWDatConverter`.